Why AI Sorting Robots Are Now Here To Stay

 - Depending on the model, the bot can sort small packages of up to 10kg

-- High sorting speeds means it can quickly sort perishable items, such as fruit
+- High sorting speeds means it can quickly sort perishable items such as fruits

 - Equipped with a barcode reader, the bot has an accuracy rate of more than 98.5%

-And for what’s coming next: watch this space!
+As for what’s coming next: watch this space!
 As cities and deliveries get smarter, robots will become more tightly knitted into the fabric of our communities.
-For more tech and innovation trends and insights, head here.
+From AI and blockchain to big data and drones, check out more technology and innovation initiatives from FedEx here.